skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``RoutinesMap`` - the 'Routines' memory map page (default: 'Routines')
 * ``UnusedMap`` - the 'Unused addresses' memory map page (default: 'Unused addresses')

+The title of a page defined by a :ref:`memoryMap`, :ref:`otherCode`, :ref:`page` or :ref:`pageContent` section defaults to the page ID, but can be overridden in this section.

 +---------+---------------------------------+
 | Version | Changes                         |